Rincewind3d/webpack-web-component-issue-demo/README.md

 # Webpack web component css

-This demo shows that is currently not possible to add in a Web Component a CSS file reference from webpack when using an extract css plugin and the html plugin.
+This demo shows that is currently not possible to add into a Web Component a CSS file reference imported by webpack when using an extract css and the html plugin.

-A imported css file is always added automatically to the body.
+An imported css file is always added automatically to the body.
 For web components it is imported that the css file link reference is inside the shadow DOM.

-I didn't include any polyfill, so this demo will currently run only in Chrome.
+I didn't include a polyfill, so this demo will run only in Chrome.

 ## Result